JulieMontoya/Random_Beeb_Stuff/experimental_language/parsing.md

 operation will always be placed on top of it on the operation stack.
 When the corresponding closing bracket is encountered, operations are popped from the operation stack until the ( returns to the top of the stack, whence it is popped.

+# IGNORE

+If the item was not an operator, and the operation stack is not empty, the program is grown with the corresponding instructions.
+The "Last was USE" flag allows a `USE` instruction to be altered in situ to the immediate or indirect mode version of the new instruction, and the flag is cleared.
+After any instruction but `USE`, the program is grown with the stack mode version.
+We keep going until the operation stack is empty.
+As successive operations are pulled from the operation stack, the program grows with operations proceeding outwards from the innermost on the value originally put on the Calculation Stack, i.e. the reverse order of which they were pushed onto the operation stack.

+If the operation stack is empty, we set the "expect operator" flag.